094459/newsletter-oss-projects/README.md

 **pagemosaic-website-starter**

 [pagemosaic-website-starter](https://aws-oss.beachgeek.co.uk/3gp) is an open source tool from Alex Pust that helps you to host static websites on AWS, using AWS CDK under the covers from the looks of things.
 To deploy your website, simply transfer your website files to the /platform/web-app directory.
 Following this, execute the command pnpm deploy-platform to initiate the deployment process.
-Nice use of You Tube videos in the README to help you get started.
+Nice use of You Tube videos in the README to help you get started. (#181)

+**rust-s3-cdn**

+[rust-s3-cdn](https://aws-oss.beachgeek.co.uk/3j4) provides a Least Recently Used (LRU) cached proxy for AWS S3 written in Rust.
+I actually had to look up [LRU](https://helpful.knobs-dials.com/index.php/Cache_and_proxy_notes#Least_Recently_Used_(LRU)) as this was a new term for me.
+The repo provides a couple of reasons why you might want to use this tool, as well as helping you be aware of caveats too.(#183)

 ### Governance & Risk